Women and smoking

 Tobacco smoking has serious negative effects on the body.
 A wide variety of diseases and medical phenomena affect the sexes differently, and the same holds true for the effects of tobacco.
-Since the proliferation of tobacco, many cultures have viewed smoking as a masculine vice, and as such the majority of research into the specific differences between men and women with regards to the effects of tobacco have only been studied in-depth in recent years.
+Since the proliferation of tobacco, many cultures have viewed smoking as a masculine vice, and as such the majority of research into the specific differences between men and women with regard to the effects of tobacco have only been studied in-depth in recent years.